9 Ways to Make More Money on Zazzle

 5. Advertise Other People's Items

 Although you may be a designer on Zazzle, don't think that you can only promote your own work.
 Consider promoting the work of others.
 You will make a whopping 15% of the sale price by referring the customer to Zazzle.
 Let's say you have a website or article about fishing.
 I'm using fishing here as it is a very popular hobby.
-Maybe you don't have any products related to fishing which would work well on your page.
+Maybe you don't have any products related to fishing that would work well on your page.
 I can almost guarantee you that someone on Zazzle will have something suitable.
 By linking to their product you are doing your website good by adding a suitable product and a 15% payout is great.

 Zazzle has a 45-day cookie*, so if you send a person to the site, and he doesn't buy immediately, you still have time where he/she may return and you will get credited with that sale.